clg-admin/JAM-LTS/docs/_build/html/_sources/index.rst.txt

 JAM-LTS Documentation
 ===================================================

-Modelación para la creación de la 2050 Long-term Emission Reduction and Climate Resilient Strategy (LTS).
-**En Desarrollo**
+The 2050 Long-term Emission Reduction and Climate Resilient Strategy (LTS) outlines Jamaica’s pathway to a low-carbon, resilient economy by 2050, in alignment with the Paris Agreement.
+This strategy was developed through detailed modeling of mitigation and adaptation actions.
+The project focuses on assessing the costs and benefits of the LTS to support informed decision-making and ensure alignment with national development priorities.

 ==================================